AlirezaNezami96/MovieApp/README.md

 # Development Environment
-**Now in Android**  uses the Gradle build system and can be imported directly into Android Studio.
+**Move App**  uses the Gradle build system and can be imported directly into Android Studio.

 Change the run configuration to  `app`.